 Afterwards, tuck into a classic Wiener schnitzel at The Mill’s Das Kaffeehaus.
 Co-owner Elna Schaerf-Trauner has re-created the Viennese coffee houses of her youth, where intellectuals would gather to talk politics.

 Before you leave The Mill, call into Castlemaine Vintage Bazaar, a store the size of four basketball courts, brimming with well-travelled luggage, kitschy tea towels and all things macramé.

-For dinner, take a seat by the fire at The Railway Hotel and order the pork belly with pickled cabbage.
+For dinner, take a seat by the fire at The Railway Hotel and order the porterhouse steak with hand-cut chips and garlic butter.
 With its wooden bar, velvet curtains and pool table, this English-style pub is beloved by locals (to blend in, be sure to pronounce the “castle” in Castlemaine like “hassle”).